Image via Canva

 The twist?

-While property tax bills are expected to yet again soar, local services provided in FY 2026 are conversely expected to likely be flat to slightly reduced given the impact of inflation.
+While property tax bills are expected to yet again soar in 2027, the funding of local services provided in FY 2027 is conversely expected to likely be flat to slightly reduced given the impact of inflation.